Coconut oil is one of the greatest inventions of all time. But you might be surprised to learn about some of its uses.

-After cleaning and thoroughly drying your cast iron pan, add up to a half teaspoon of coconut oil to the inside.
+After cleaning and thoroughly drying your cast iron pan, add up to half a teaspoon of coconut oil to the inside.
 Use a paper towel to spread a thin layer over the skillet.
 Place the pan in the oven at 375° F for 1 hour.
 Turn the oven off and let the pan cool inside the oven for a perfectly seasoned cast-iron pan.

 6. Campfire Starter

-Soak a few large cotton balls in coconut oil and seal them up in an air-tight container.
+Soak a few large cotton balls in coconut oil and seal them in an air-tight container.
 Pull one cotton ball out to get the fire started.
 Coconut oil makes great fuel!

 7. Chewing Gum and Sticky Substance Remover

 Cover the sticky substance, e.g., gum, extra glue from price tags, etc., with coconut oil.
 Let it soak in momentarily, then work the substance out using your fingers.
 Use more oil on a dry cloth to remove leftover residue from hard surfaces.
 Spot-check the fabric before using coconut oil.
 Often, a mild dishwashing detergent is all that's needed to remove the oil.

 8. Personal Lubricant